ADME

 ADME is the four-letter abbreviation (acronym) for absorption, distribution, metabolism, and excretion, and is mainly used in fields such as pharmacokinetics and pharmacology.
-The four letter stands for descriptors quantifying how a given drug interacts within body over time.
+The four letters stand for descriptors quantifying how a given drug interacts within the body over time.
 The term ADME was first introduced in the 1960s, and has become a standard term widely used in scientific literature, teaching, drug regulations, and clinical practice.

-ADME, describes the disposition of a pharmaceutical compound within an organism.
+ADME describes the disposition of a pharmaceutical compound within an organism.
 The four criteria all influence the drug levels and kinetics of drug exposure to the tissues and hence influence the performance and pharmacological activity of the compound as a drug.
-Sometimes, liberation and/or toxicity are also considered, yielding LADME, ADMET, or LADMET.
+Sometimes liberation and/or toxicity are also considered, yielding LADME, ADMET, or LADMET.

 Components

 Absorption/administration

 For a compound to reach a tissue, it usually must be taken into the bloodstream – often via mucous surfaces like the digestive tract (intestinal absorption) – before being taken up by the target cells.
 Factors such as poor compound solubility, gastric emptying time, intestinal transit time, chemical instability in the stomach, and inability to permeate the intestinal wall can all reduce the extent to which a drug is absorbed after oral administration.
 Absorption critically determines the compound's bioavailability.
 Drugs that absorb poorly when taken orally must be administered in some less desirable way, like intravenously or by inhalation (e.g. zanamivir).
 Routes of administration are an important consideration.